sparkflows/sparkflows-docs/docs/installation/diagnostics/database.rst

 Database
 ============
+The Database section in Diagnostics provides an overview of the stored data, including table structures, record counts, and overall database size, helping users analyze and manage database resources efficiently.

+Access this section by navigating to **Administration -> Diagnostics -> Database** after logging into Fire Insights.

-By clicking the ``Database`` tab in Diagnostics, the user can view all the tables, the record count for each table, and the total size of the database, along with all related details.
+To view all tables, the record count for each table, the total database size, and other related details, click on **Database** tab in Diagnostics, as shown below.

 .. figure:: ../../_assets/diagnositcs/diagnostic-database.png
    :alt: overview